neuefische/web-exercises/sessions/css-structure/custom-properties/README.md

 ## Bonus

 Check the stylesheet for other values that might warrant extraction.
-Some prime examples may include the border radius of `4px` but you might find other things, too.
+Some prime examples may include the border radius of `4px` but you might find other things, too (maybe letter spacing, spaces [8px, 16px, …], …).

 > 💡 Not everything should be a custom property.
 Only extract values that are used multiple times and that might change together.